Mookie Betts Player Props: Dodgers vs. Reds

-On Tuesday, Mookie Betts (.628 slugging percentage in past 10 games, including five home runs) and the Los Angeles Dodgers play the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 7:10 PM ET.
+After batting .268 with four home runs, seven walks and six RBI in his past 10 games, Mookie Betts and the Los Angeles Dodgers face the Cincinnati Reds (who will start Brandon Williamson) at 7:10 PM ET on Wednesday.

-He had a hitless performance in his previous game (0-for-4) against the Yankees.
+He had a one-hit performance in his last game (1-for-3) against the Reds.

 Mookie Betts Game Info & Props vs. the Reds